kambaikariuki/alu-logo/README.md

 `npx hardhat test`

+Run a local blockchain network

+`npx hardhat node`

 Deploy the Contracts

-`npx hardhat run scripts/deploy.js`
+`npx hardhat run scripts/deploy.js --network localhost`

 If deploying to another network, specify it using the --network option.

-Example:

-`npx hardhat run scripts/deploy.js --network localhost`
+For the frontend, change directory to the frontend directory and initalize a server on port 8000:

+`python -m http.server 8000`

+Open your browser and go to `localhost:8000` or `127.0.0.1:8000` to access the frontend.

 ### Features